 Her comedy Manhattan Casanova premiered at Hudson Stage Company in Westchester and was featured in the National Playwrights Conference at the O’Neill Center, where it won the Edith Oliver Award named for the New Yorker critic for the play that, "in the spirit of Edith Oliver, has a caustic wit that deflates the ego but does not unduly damage the human spirit."
 The play is excerpted in Leading Women: Plays for Actresses, vol. 2 (Vintage).

-Jenny Lyn's work has been performed in Arizona, California, Colorado, Connecticut, Delaware, Florida, Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Massachusetts, Michigan, Minnesota, Mississippi, Nevada, New Jersey, New York, North Dakota, Ohio, Oregon, South Carolina, South Dakota, Tennessee, Texas, Pennsylvania, Virginia, Washington, Washington DC, and Wisconsin.
+Jenny Lyn's work has been performed in Arizona, California, Colorado, Connecticut, Delaware, Florida, Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Massachusetts, Michigan, Minnesota, Mississippi, Nevada, Nebraska, New Jersey, New York, North Dakota, Ohio, Oregon, South Carolina, South Dakota, Tennessee, Texas, Pennsylvania, Virginia, Washington, Washington DC, and Wisconsin.
 Please drop a line if your state is unmentioned and you have a nagging feeling you have performed one of Jenny Lyn's plays there!

 One-acts, like so many of us, need companions so Jenny Lyn also creates cycles of interconnected short works.
 Her play cycle Emotionally Correct was produced at Center Stage NY.
 Her cycle Out of Mind: 7 Short Plays with Some of the People Missing was produced at Stamford Fringe Festival, Henlopen Theatre in Delaware, and NYU/Strasberg.
 Her Superstore Cycle, commissioned by WORKS Productions, was presented at Readers Theatre/Barnes & Noble at the B&N Lincoln Square branch before they turned it into a Century 21.
 Perhaps the Department Store Cycle will have to be next.
+Meanwhile her latest cycle is The Age of Trump.

 Other one-acts include Miss America (New York Int'l Fringe Festival, "Best of the Fringe" selection"), Compulsive Behavior, commissioned by the Pro-Choice Public Education Commission and performed at the Great American Music Hall in San Francisco, Betrayals, Or, a Walk in the Park (Vital Theatre), First Resorts (New Georges Getaway Festival at HERE Arts Center – a Village Voice “Choice”), The Fisherman’s Wife, (commissioned by White Bird Productions for Boro Tales: Manhattan at HERE Arts Center), Artists (Nantucket Short Play Festival), and You Should Have Brought Your Mink (commissioned by New Georges for the Dawn Powell Festival/78th Street Theatre).